-- Reintroduce S.2644 and H.R.
-1836 - the Guard and Reserve GI Bill Parity Act to expand post-9/11 GI Bill education assistance.
+- Support the Guard and Reserve GI Bill Parity Act to expand post-9/11 GI Bill education assistance to cover all Title 32, including AT and IDT.

 In 2020, the National Guard was deployed more often and for longer periods than at any time since World War II.
 Educational opportunity and achievement fuel economic growth and help our nation compete.
-To commemorate the 80th anniversary of the GI Bill, we support the passage of the Guard and Reserve GI Bill Parity Act.
+We support the passage of the Guard and Reserve GI Bill Parity Act.
 It is time to finally provide the right-sized education benefits for the operational National Guard.